 The emblem is very minimalistic and consists of the interweaving of three characters – AXA.
 In doing so, she emphasizes the close relationship between task performance, partnership, and collaboration.
 The letters are tilted to the right and have evenly cut tops.
 Legs “A” are joined under “X.” On the debut version, black symbols are located on a light background.

 After the redesign, the logo became much more modern: the developers changed the color of the letters to white and placed them on a blue square.
 In the upper part, they made a red accent symbol – a long line going to the corner from the “X” leg.
 Diagonal animated graphics added dynamics and impulsivity to it.

 Both logos are relevant and are still in use.
 One option is suitable for marking business papers and documents, the second – for advertising, posters, and the designation of important events.
 Also, the administration does not make a strict reference to the emblem’s shape so that it can be either horizontal or vertical (elongated or flat).

-The headset of branding is individual: it is more graphic than textual.
+The font of branding is individual: it is more graphic than textual.
 The letters are uppercase with miniature serifs at the ends.
 The color scheme has never changed: black, white (basic), blue (background), and red (accent) was always present in it.